Search

 Wilayah Mosque

 Also not to be missed are the Petronas Twin Towers – Kuala Lumpur’s landmark.
-They were once the tallest building in the world and today, although they have lost that title, they are still a symbol of the city and the country.
-And they are very cool indeed (especially for those of you who like this kind of architecture 🥰).
-If you’d like to go inside, you can buy your tickets directly here.
+They were once the tallest building in the world.
+Although they have lost that title, they are still a symbol of the city and the country.

 If you don’t intend to visit the inside of the Petronas, don’t worry, they are visible from various points in the city.
 One of the best places to observe them is from KLCC Park – one of the most pleasant green spaces in the city.

-Alternatively, you can also climb up to the KL Tower.
-As well as views of the Petronas Towers, the observation deck has spectacular 360º views of the entire city.
 This was one of my favourite activities in Kuala Lumpur and I can’t recommend it more!
 I particularly recommend visiting around sunset time to make the visit even more magical!
 Buy tickets for the KL Tower directly here.

-Day 3 in Kuala Lumpur: On the last and third day in Kuala Lumpur, I suggest a visit to the most beautiful Chinese temple in the city – Thean Hou Temple.
+On the last and third day in Kuala Lumpur, visit the most beautiful Chinese temple in the city – Thean Hou Temple.
 The visit is free and, as well as the temple being amazing, you’ll be treated to views over the city.

 Another place that takes your mind off the hustle and bustle of Kuala Lumpur is the KL Forest Eco Park, where you’ll find some lovely trails.